SatSale/SatSale/README.md

 # Coming soon:
 * Payment API to process payments from any desired point of sale or web shop (woocommerce, shopify)
 * Lightning support
+* *Better UI* with more variety of size and theme.
 * More readily customisable donation button (text/color/QR code)
 * Database integration for payment invoices
 * Multiple choice of price feeds